Fredkiss3/gh-next/.github/ISSUE_TEMPLATE/refactor.md

 ---
 name: Refactor
-about: Add a new refactor task to the project
+about: Suggest a new refactor task to the project
 title: "[⚙️ refactor] We need to do..."
 labels: refactor, need-triage
 assignees: ''